recc-tech/tech/checklists/mcr-video-setup.md

 - [ ] Check that all the services have been created and have content

 ## BoxCast
-- _NOTE:_ If you are asked to log in, refresh the page first (there may be an error if you don't)
+- _NOTE:_ If you are asked to log in, you may need to refresh the page first
 - [ ] Check that the events have been created

 ## vMix